barbarahelena/transcriptomics-gluc-charite/README.md

 ## Plots
 See the `plots.R` script.
 The following plots were drawn:
-- Volcano plot: drawn using ggplot2 (v3.4.0).
+- Volcano plot: drawn using ggplot2 (v3.4.0) using p-values (not padjust).
 - Heatmap: After zero mean, unit variance scaling of the normalized gene counts, a heatmap with differentially expressed genes was drawn using the ComplexHeatmap package (v2.12.1).
+The p-values originating from the DESeq analysis are shown in this plot.
 The dendrogram in this plot was constructed with Ward’s method.
-- Boxplots
+- Boxplots with t-tests (these are not necessarily the same p-values as the DESeq analysis).

 ## Pathway analyses
 Pathway analyses were performed using GO and KEGG (see `pathwayanalysis.R`).
 There were no significant pathways (padj < 0.1).
 One of the KEGG pathways with the lowest p-values was the hsa01522 "Endocrine resistance" pathway.
 That pathway, although not significant, was visualized.
 Plots can be found in the hsa01522 folder, in the pdf folder of the results.

 ## Data availability
-Data will be made available on ENA.
-As soon as the data are available, the repository link will be made available here.
+Data will be made available in an ENA repository ([link]: https://www.ebi.ac.uk/ena/browser/home) under accession ID PRJEB63348.